opentargets/platform-etl-backend/workflow/README.md

 There are two workflows available: `public` and `ppp`.

+## Available workflows

+A workflow is a sequence of ordered jobs which will be executed on a [GCP Dataproc cluster](https://cloud.google.com/dataproc/docs).

+There are two workflows available:
+1. Public: Execute all of the steps in the ETL pipeline
+2. PPP: Run steps Evidence, Associations, Search, KnownDrugs, EbiSearch, AssociationsOTF

+### Partner Preview Platform

+The partner preview platform includes additional evidence sources, so the steps which are executed are the Evidence step, those which are down-stream of the Evidence step so the new data can cascade.
+Steps above the Evidence step do not need to be re-run.

+Because they do not need to be re-run and some are expensive (notably Literature), the PPP workflow assumes that the public workflow has already been run.
+The workflow attempts to copy all of the outputs upstream of Evidence to the specified PPP output directory.
+If these files are unavailable the workflow will return an error.

 ## Concept overview

 At the highest level, a Dataproc Workflow is a specification of: